jwayn/YeeBot/readme.md

 Everything is slowly being moved into the rewrite.
 Once complete, that will become the root directory.

-There is a [Trello](https://trello.com/b/70M7ljxB/yeebot) project tracking the project.
+There is a [Trello](https://trello.com/b/70M7ljxB/yeebot) project tracking the progress of YeeBot.

 #### TODO:
 * Move all meme commands to their own cog